To Aggregate or Not? Learning with Separate Noisy Labels: Introduction

 \subsection{Related Works}

 \paragraph{Label separation vs label aggregation} Existing works mainly compare the separation with aggregation by empirical results.
 For example, it has been shown that label separation could be effective in improving model performance and may be potentially more preferable than aggregated labels through majority voting~\cite{ipeirotis2014repeated}.
 When training with the cross-entropy loss, Sheng et.al~\cite{sheng2017majority} observes that label separation reduces the bias and roughness, and outperforms majority-voting aggregated labels.
 However, it is unclear whether the results hold when robust treatments are employed.
 Similar problems have also been studied in corrupted label detection with a result leaning towards separation but not proved \cite{zhu2022detect}.
+Another line of approach concentrates on the end-to-end training scheme or ensemble methods which takes all the separate noisy labels as the input during the training process \cite{zhou2012ensemble,guan2018said,rodrigues2018deep,chen2020structured,wei2022deep}, and learning from separate noisy labels directly.